roura356a/csk/intl.en-US/Release notes/System Component change Records/Storage/FlexVolume.md

 ## Usage notes

-For more information about how to use FlexVolume, see [Volume plug-ins](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-Flexvolume/Volume plug-ins.md).
+For more information about how to use FlexVolume, see [Storage overview](/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Storage overview.md).

 ## Release notes